slackapi/bolt-js/docs/_basic/authenticating_oauth.md

 </summary>

 <div class="secondary-content" markdown="0">
-You can override the default OAuth using the `installerOptions` object, which can be passed in during the initialization of `App`.
+We provide several options for customizing default OAuth using the `installerOptions` object, which can be passed in during the initialization of `App`.
 You can override the following:

 - `authVersion`: Used to toggle between new Slack Apps and Classic Slack Apps
 - `metadata`: Used to pass around session related information
 - `installPath`: Override default path for "Add to Slack" button
-- `redirectUriPath`: Override default redirect url path
+- `redirectUriPath`: This relative path must match the `redirectUri` provided in the App options
 - `callbackOptions`: Provide custom success and failure pages at the end of the OAuth flow
 - `stateStore`: Provide a custom state store instead of using the built in `ClearStateStore`